 There are two types of budgets you can set up in the Amazon Ad campaigns: Average Daily Budget and Fixed Daily Account Budget.

 Setting up an average daily budget for an individual Amazon Ad campaign is compulsory.
 You can calculate your maximum expenditure per calendar month using the following formula:

 Daily Budget X Number of Days Left in the Calendar Month = Maximum Expenditure Per Calendar Month

-For example, your Ad campaign will start running on 6th January, and you have a $11 daily average budget.
+For example, your Ad campaign will start running on 6th January, and you have an $11 daily average budget.
 So, your total Ad budget spent per month will be $286.
 However, you only spent $8 on that date.
 Thus, the unused $3 will roll over the next day.
-Meaning, your budget for the 7th January will be $14.
+Meaning, your budget for the 7th of January will be $14.

 - Fixed Daily Account Budget